Daily Dose Of ‘General Hospital’: Oscar And Joss Write A Song For The Nurses Ball

 If Oscar doesn’t make it until the Nurses Ball, which seems likely at this point, then it’s expected that Cameron will end up singing the song she and Oscar wrote together.
 General Hospital spoilers teases that Oscar will make a request of Cam.
 This could be what he makes him promise to do after he’s gone.
 More spoilers say that Joss will lash out at Cameron, but it doesn’t give any details on what that is all about.
 Will she be mad that he made that promise to Oscar?

 This story line of childhood cancer is tough to watch, no matter how fans feel about Oscar.
-His passing will devastate Kim, Drew, and Joss, and all of is family and friends who have grown to love him.
+His passing will devastate Kim, Drew, and Joss, and all of his family and friends who have grown to love him.

 Keep watching these next few weeks of General Hospital to see if Oscar Nero will make it to the Nurses Ball to sing with Joss.